Tropaeolum, also known as Nasturtium, is a genus of about 70 species in the family Tropaeolaceae, native to Central and South America.

 Benefits and Uses

-The plant is used for its medicinal properties.
+Nasturtium has been used for its medicinal properties.

 It has antibacterial, antifungal, antiseptic, aperient, depurative, diuretic and antibiotic properties.
 It has been used to treat many illnesses and conditions such as sore throats, coughs, colds, scurvy and muscular pain, as well as bacterial and fungal infections.
 It has also been used to treat baldness.